LostArtefacts/TRX/docs/02-COMMANDS.md

   `/tp {room_number}` (legacy)
   `/tp item {item_number}`
   `/tp i{item_number}`
+  `/tp precise {x} {y} {z}`
   `/tp {x} {y} {z}`
   `/tp {object}`
   Instant travel!
-Teleports Lara to a random spot within the specified room, to an item's position by item number, to the specified X,Y,Z coordinates, or to the nearest object of a specific type.
+Teleports Lara to a random spot within the specified room, to an item's position by item number, to the specified X,Y,Z coordinates (grid units), to precise world-space coordinates (no `1024` scaling), or to the nearest object of a specific type.

 - `/hp`
   `/hp {health}`